radianthero/radianthero.github.io/_tabs/about.md

 What are my favorite games?
 Hard choices.

-For video games: Wonder Project J2, Fallout: New Vegas, Smash 64 (not remix), Mario 3.
+For video games: Wonder Project J2, Fallout: New Vegas, Smash 64 (not Remix), Mario 3.

 For Table tops: Risk Legacy Season 3 (season 2 is okay, season 1 blows), Space Hulk, Munchkins Dungeon and Fire & Stone: Siege of Vienna (it's a very lobsided game but so fun.)